 Reason 2: Discover a new side of yourself

 Many language learners attest to having slightly different personalities in different languages.
 Distinct intonations, accents and gestures are inextricably linked to language.
 Accommodating to this requires an adjustment to the way one naturally behaves in social settings.
-In German, this means being direct.
+In German, this means being direct (which is undoubtedly one of the best reasons to learn German if you’re from a wishy-washy English-speaking country).
 This may sound a little intimidating, but don’t worry!
 You’ll notice a gradual, organic change as you become more proficient at expressing yourself in new ways and different aspects of your personality shine through.

 Reason 3: Oktoberfest is waaaaaay more fun when you speak German